sagnik-p/Arduino_rubber_ducky/README.md

 # Arduino_rubber_ducky
-This repo contains all the firmware files needed to make a USB rubber ducky / hid device / bad usb with an arduino uno board You need to have Arduino IDE (latest recommended) From the official [Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [click here](https://www.microchip.com/en-us/development-tool/FLIP)
+This repo contains all the firmware files needed to make a USB rubber ducky / hid device / bad usb with an arduino uno board You need to have Arduino IDE (latest recommended) From the official [Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [from here](https://www.microchip.com/en-us/development-tool/FLIP)
 >This software uploads the .hex firmware file to the arduino